drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/5_drash_approved_services/6_etag.md

   <
   ```

-  As you can see, the response supplied a new header: "Etag".
+  As you can see, the response supplied a new header: "ETag".
 This means that this exact response body is identified by that value.
 Should you make another request, the response time should be faster, though in our case it may not because our resource is very small.
 If you change the content of the response body and make a new request, you no longer receive a cached response, but a new etag is set for this body to follow up any other further requests.

 ## How It Works

-Once a resource method is called, `Etag` will generate a cryptographical hash, using the response body, and will set the Etag header, supplied this new hash as the value.
-Should the `weak` option be called, the value has `W/` as a prefix, to tell the browser this is a weak Etag.
+Once a resource method is called, `ETag` will generate a cryptographical hash, using the response body, and will set the ETag header, supplied this new hash as the value.
+Should the `weak` option be called, the value has `W/` as a prefix, to tell the browser this is a weak ETag.

 This is why the etag changes - because it's generated from the body, so when the body changes, the hash changes.